- Who We Are

 Arrow, the first skydiving anti-poaching dog, jumps into the African bush with his handler, Henry Holtshyzen, as part of an unusual effort to combat poaching in protected wildlife reserves.
 Several countries are following suit, training dogs to skydive into remote areas that face difficult-to-stem poaching problems.
 You’re a legend, Arrow — those elephants will never forget you!

-This might be the biggest surprise of all: that you — yes, you! — are a skydiver, heart and soul.
+This might be the biggest surprise of all: that you – yes, you! – are a skydiver, heart, and soul.
+Want to know more about tandem skydiving?
 At the Wisconsin Skydiving Center, we specialize in introducing new jumpers to the sky in the most caring, attentive, thorough manner possible.
 It’s a fact!
 Make your reservation today and we’ll prove it to you.